phargogh/raster/_episodes/02-gdal.md

 ~~~
 {: .python}

+You'll recognize these names from when we previously looked into ``gdalinfo --format(s)``.
 Either of these format names are acceptable for internal GDAL or if we're creating our own raster datasets.

 ### Coordinate Reference System: